Equity Release Companies to Avoid

 Alternatives to equity release

-Before opting for equity release, you should consider all of the different options that are available to you, to make sure that it is the best financial solution for your specific situation and your priorities.
+Before opting for equity release, it is important to consider all the different options that are available to you.
 The other types of financial options available are:

-However, if you have an income that is able to cover the monthly repayments of a remortgage, this option will help to ensure that you know how much inheritance you will be able to leave to your beneficiaries.
+If your income can cover the monthly repayments, this helps to know how much inheritance you will be able to leave to your beneficiaries.

-One of the most common ways for retirement aged people to free up some money and reduce their outgoings, is to sell their existing property and buy a smaller property that costs less.
-For example, if you are living in the family property and your children have grown up and moved out, you probably do not need as big a house anymore.
+One of the most common ways to free up some money and reduce outgoings, is to sell your existing property and buy a smaller property that costs less.
+For example, if you live in the family home and your children have moved out, you might not need such a large house anymore.

 You could downsize from a 3/4-bedroom property to a 1/2-bedroom property and have access to the profits made from the sale, minus the cost of the new property.

-One of the major disadvantages of downsizing is that you will need to go through the process of moving home, looking for a new property and all of the work involved in buying a property such as valuation, survey, solicitor searches etc. You may also be very happy with the location of your existing property and want to stay in the neighbourhood that you are familiar with.
+A significant downside to downsizing is the need to go through the process of moving, finding a new property and handling tasks like valuation, surveys, and solicitor searches.
+You may also be very happy with the location of your existing property and want to stay in the neighbourhood that you are familiar with.